 If a program has fewer than 7 charts within the scope of a specific standard, then all charts within the scope of the standard from the applicable timeframe will be reviewed by the site reviewer.
-For these programs, the threshold compliance level will be 70 percent for charts assessed at 2022 site visits and will increase to 100 percent starting with charts assessed at 2023 site visits.
+For these programs, the threshold compliance level will be 100 percent for charts assessed at 2023 site visits.
 If a program has no charts within the scope of a specific standard, they are exempt from that standard.

-What is the penalty for not meeting compliance with the operative standards?
+What is the penalty for not meeting compliance with the operative standards in 2023?